-We will receive aggregate net proceeds of approximately \$1.98 billion from the sale of the notes to the underwriters after deducting the underwriting discount and other offering expenses payable by us.
-We expect to use the net proceeds of this offering for the repayment of debt, including the repayment of amounts outstanding under our multi-year revolving credit facility, 364-day credit agreement or commercial paper program (which we used to repay amounts outstanding on the maturity of our \$500.0 million principal amount of Senior Notes O due January 2014) and for general company purposes.
+We will receive aggregate net proceeds of approximately \$2.7 billion from the sale of the notes to the underwriters after deducting the underwriting discount and other offering expenses payable by us.
+We expect to use the net proceeds of this offering for the repayment of debt, including (i) the repayment of amounts outstanding under our 364-Day Credit Agreement or commercial paper program (which we used to fund the Oiltanking GP Purchase) and (ii) the repayment of amounts outstanding on the maturity of our \$650.0 million principal amount of Senior Notes G due October 15, 2014, and for general company purposes.

-In addition to repayment of other debt, our indebtedness under our multi-year revolving credit facility, 364-day credit agreement and commercial paper program was incurred for working capital purposes, capital expenditures and other acquisitions.
-Amounts repaid under our multi-year revolving credit facility or under the 364-day credit agreement may be reborrowed from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general company purposes.
+Indebtedness under our 364-Day Credit Agreement and commercial paper program was incurred for the Oiltanking GP Purchase.
+Indebtedness under our multi-year revolving credit facility, 364-Day Credit Agreement and commercial paper program has been and may be incurred for working capital purposes, capital expenditures and other acquisitions.
+Amounts repaid under our multi-year revolving credit facility or under the 364-Day Credit Agreement may be reborrowed from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general company purposes.
 We may issue and have outstanding short-term commercial paper notes at any time for acquisitions, capital expenditures and other general company purposes.
-We intend to maintain a minimum borrowing capacity under our multi-year revolving credit facility and/or our 364-day credit agreement equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.
+We intend to maintain a minimum borrowing capacity under our multi-year revolving credit facility and/or our 364-Day Credit Agreement equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.

-As of February 4, 2014, we had \$15.0 million of borrowings outstanding under our multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 1.13% per annum.
+As of October 1, 2014, we had no borrowings outstanding under our multi-year revolving credit facility that bears interest at a variable rate.
 Our multi-year revolving credit facility is currently scheduled to mature in June 2018.
-As of February 4, 2014, we had no borrowings outstanding under our 364-day credit agreement, which bears interest at a variable rate.
-Amounts borrowed under the 364-day credit agreement mature in June 2014, although we may elect to have the entire principal balance then outstanding under such agreement continued as non-revolving term loans for a period of one additional year, payable June 2015.
-As of February 4, 2014, we had \$530.0 million in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 13 days, and the weighted-average interest rate on such commercial paper debt was approximately 0.23% per annum.
+As of October 1, 2014, we had \$1.5 billion of borrowings outstanding under our 364-Day Credit Agreement, which bears interest at a variable rate, which on a weighted-average basis was approximately 1.15% per annum.
+Amounts borrowed under the 364-Day Credit Agreement mature in September 2015, although we may elect to have the entire principal balance then outstanding under such agreement continued as non-revolving term loans for a period of one additional year, payable September 2016.
+As of October 1, 2014, we had \$1.3 billion in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 15 days, and the weighted-average interest rate on such commercial paper debt was approximately 0.27% per annum.

-Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility or 364-day credit agreement, or may hold our commercial paper notes and, accordingly, may receive a substantial portion of the net proceeds of this offering.
+Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility or 364-Day Credit Agreement, or may hold our commercial paper notes or Senior Notes G to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
 Please read Underwriting Conflicts of Interest.